 09/03/2024 MW 9:30 AM - 10:30 AM Health Science Campus ONLN

-Students must complete all requirements in the Cultural Sociology concentration:
+Students must complete all requirements in the Cultural Sociology Concentration:

 This course addresses the social institutions of marriage and family using a theoretical and research-based approach to examine the social, behavioral, and psychological aspects as they are practiced in American culture.
 The course discusses dating, mate selection, the experience of marriage, marital challenges, and diversity in family forms.
 The course defines and evaluates marriage and the family from sociological, psychological, and biblical perspectives.
 (3 units; Fall, Spring, & Online)